 As the camera industry is evolving, Leica is making sure that it is keeping up with the evolution.
 Nowadays, it is common to see compact cameras with large sensors so the competition between many companies is at an all-time high.
-These type of compact cameras are so popular because they can deliver the same top-of-the-line image quality as an SLR but in a smaller, compact device.
+These types of compact cameras are so popular because they can deliver the same top-of-the-line image quality as an SLR but in a smaller, compact device.

 Design and Durability

-The Panasonic LX100 and the D-Lux (Typ 109) are almost identical from one another, consumers can notice this immediately from its build.
+The Panasonic LX100 and the Leica D-Lux (Typ 109) are almost identical from one another, consumers can notice this immediately from its build.
 But the keyword here is almost.
 As there are many similarities, there are still differences.

 The D-Lux (Typ 109) has a clean, sleek look but does not have a grip like the LX100 has that will make the camera feel secure in the user’s hands.
 The camera is a bit slippery so you might end up having to hold around the lens.
 Although, there is an option to have an additional grip that attaches in the tripod bush.
 It takes out the aesthetically pleasing clean-look from the camera but it will definitely make the camera feel safer in your hand.